torvalds/linux/Documentation/filesystems/coda.rst

   ..
 Note::

      The type of the vtype is currently wrong.
 It should be coda_vtype.
-Linux does not take note of CFS_NOCACHE.
+GNU/Linux does not take note of CFS_NOCACHE.
 It should.

 4.5.  getattr